ThomasDanger/TicTacToe-In-Assembly/MIPS/First-Draft-Edited/README.md

 If you enter a character that is neither X nor O, the program will loop back and ask again for your selection.

       TYPE X OR O TO CHOOSE GAME PIECE: C
       INVALID CHARACTER | ENTER X OR O
-    X
+      TYPE X OR O TO CHOOSE GAME PIECE:

 Here, the user entered 'C' instead of X or O and the program asked again.
-Here, we do see an unfortunate inconsistency with the UI.
-Ideally, the ivalid character message should end with a colon and a space like the line before it instead of a new line.
+Readers of the README on the unedited code may notice a small fix in the UI here.

 ### PLAYER MOVE
 The Program will then prompt the user to enter the number of the cell the player would like